 Another tip that I’ve seen other Stylists recommend is a base coat with Color Street.
 The strips seem to grip better when using one if they have oily nailbeds.
 Using a base coat in general is a good thing for your nails as well.
 I’ll mention this again later, but when using a strengthening base coat it can help prevent your nails from peeling and breaking due to weakness.

 Why does Color Street make my nails peel?

-I’m going to stop you right here.
-Color Street does not make your nails peel, not specifically anyway.
+Color Street does not make your nails peel directly for the average person.
 While this Color Street problem is in fact a headache, regular nail polish can have this effect as well.
-It’s a matter of nail health rather than the type of nail polish you’re using.
+It’s typically a matter of nail health rather than the type of nail polish you’re using.

 Nails are dead and therefore do not need to “breathe,” but if they’re consistently covered with nail polish and not given any breaks, the nails will start to weaken.
 Weak nails are prone to peeling, splitting, and breaking.
 Make sure to go “naked” for a couple days here and there.
 There are also physical health conditions that can weaken nails as well.
 If you have consistent problems with this, make sure to see a doctor.
 It’s always better to treat the root of the problem than cover it with Band-Aids (or Color Street).